RameshKumar996/Weatherapp/README.md

 Click on the link to see the application

-# Cloning, Running andn Testing the Application in local
+# Cloning, Running and Testing the Application in local
 Clone the project into local

 Install all the npm packages